arangodb/docs-hugo/CIRCLECI.md

 It is configured to build the docs without re-generating the examples (using a committed cache file.)

-Used when:
+A plain build is sufficient for the following types of changes:
-- Creating a new page
+- Creating a new page or editing an existing page, as long as no code blocks with front matter (i.e. generated examples) are added or modified
-- Editing an existing page
-- Adding a new HTTP API endpoint
+- Adding a new or editing an existing HTTP API endpoint description, as long as no accompanying `` ```curl `` examples are added or modified
-- Editing an existing HTTP API endpoint

 When making changes to the HTTP API descriptions (OpenAPI), it is sufficient to use the `plain-build` workflow as it includes validation at each run.